Table of Contents

 This is weird, but certainly effective.
 YouTube star Flula Borg’s pitch video is brimming with enthusiasm and good fun: you can’t look away from this fast moving pitch for a movie within a movie (or something?).
 Flula launches into his first-person perspective pitch while running down the street, only to reveal there’s a camera crew also filming.
 He energetically explains the project while switching between these two perspectives, offering a taste of what the final project could look like should Flula reach his funding goals (and he did!)

 Here’s a great example of a user-made, Biteable crowdfunding video.
 It’s a good idea, explained well, it looks good, and barely cost anything to produce.
-You could even make one for free with Biteable, check out the free templates section here!
+You could even make one yourself with Biteable.

 No matter what crowdfunding platform you choose, keep this guide in mind when creating your campaign video.
 Give your product the best chance at success by making sure you tell your story with heart, keeping it short and simple, and reminding people how to get involved at the end.
 Then sit back, and watch backers flock to your page!